-CAUTION: If the plug-in configuration is regenerated, your edits to a HTTP plug-in configuration file are overwritten.
+CAUTION: If the plug-in configuration is regenerated, your manual edits to the plug-in configuration file are overwritten.

 This does not mean, however, that you should never manually edit a configuration file.
 Regenerating the plug-in configuration cannot guarantee a correct configuration file for advanced configuration scenarios.
 If you see strange behavior after triggering a regeneration of the plug-in configuration, consider manually editing the configuration.